work for Boosted.

 Boosted, Inc. make the world’s best electric skateboards.
 Their beautifully-designed and high-performing products are an innovative and intuitive solution for both recreation and commuting.
-Wireless connectivity is central to all Boosted board usage scenarios, so when the Boosted team wanted to push the envelope, they turned to Virscient for help.
+Wireless connectivity is central to all Boosted board usage scenarios, so when the Boosted team wanted to push the envelope, they turned to Virscient.

-The first-generation Boosted Board had been well-received by the market but Boosted wanted to do even better.
+The first-generation Boosted Board had been well-received by the market but Boosted were driven to do better.
 Link latency was critical to rider experience, and it was important to have robust security and interferer tolerance.
 Boosted were also eager to enable additional features such as simultaneous connectivity between the skateboard, remote, smartphone app, and other smart devices.

 “We are always pushing the envelope at Boosted, and outstanding wireless performance was a no-compromise requirement” said John Ulmen, co-founder and CTO of Boosted.
 “We chose Virscient to help us develop the next-gen system because of their deep experience with wireless technology, and ability to solve challenging connectivity problems”

-Working closely together, Virscient and Boosted built a high-performing wireless platform that would ensure that Boosted products continue to set the standard for security, reliability, and usability.
+Working closely together, Virscient and Boosted built a high-performing wireless platform.
+As a result, Boosted products continued to set the standard for security, reliability, and usability.
 Virscient supported Boosted in all aspects of their connectivity journey from technology selection through transfer to mass production, and beyond.

 Technology Selection and Implementation